Illinois RiverWatch Offering Training Workshops for Volunteers Across the State

 RiverWatch programs and who wish to become a part of the certified network of volunteers

-throughout the state.
-Anybody can become a volunteer, but registrants under the age of 18 must be
+Anybody can become a volunteer, but registrants under the age of 18 must be accompanied by

 Lewis and Clark Community College